privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

   Following modes of code execution are supported:

   #### Javascript Execution
-  Javascript can be executed in a Roma worker.
+  Javascript can be executed in a Roma worker with the V8 backend.
 The Javscript code will be prefetched by Bidding / Auction service at server startup and periodically in the non critical path.

   Javascript code is preloaded, cached, interpreted and a snapshot is created.
 A new context is created from the snapshot before execution in a Roma worker.

   #### Javascript + WASM Execution
-  WASM bytecode can be executed in a Roma worker along with Javascript.
+  WASM bytecode can be executed in a Roma worker along with Javascript with the V8 backend.
 The Javscript and WASM binary will be prefetched by Bidding / Auction service at server startup and periodically in the non critical path.
   The WASM binary must be delivered with an application/wasm MIME type (Multipurpose Internet Mail Extensions).